I used to grab a burger lunch at McDonald's frequently,

 supplies.
 Headquarters doesn't care about supporting local suppliers, or

 serving local beers, or making allowances for regional tastes.
+Why

 is a successful chain restaurant bad for my town?